Caracal-IT/polaris/README.md

 ![Website](https://img.shields.io/website?url=https%3A%2F%2Fcaracal-it.github.io%2Fpolaris)

 # Polaris: A workflow engine to build web pages.
 Building apps from without coding.
 We will be using configuration to build our apps.
+See the [Wiki](https://github.com/Caracal-IT/polaris/wiki) for more information.

 ## Why Polaris?
 Why not write just the html page?